 Why was an offer sent to me?

 Credit card companies purchase bulk mailing lists from marketing companies and credit bureaus of people they suspect who might be a good fit for the particular card they are peddling.
+They might be looking for consumers with a certain credit-score or income range, for example.
 The bank is merely guessing that you might fit the profile.

 For example, let’s say you are subscribed to a magazine about yachting.
 That magazine sells their subscriber list to a marketing firm.
 Because that’s a sport typically associated with the wealthy, the firm classifies the people on that list as likely having a high income.